philogb/philogb.github.com/_posts/2011-01-01-world-flights.markdown

 to simplify the navigation and exploration of the data set.

-You can select airlines to be displayed in the map by using the right fish-eye menu.
-The top part of the menu displays the current selected airlines.
-Clicking on them will center the planet to better display the cities served by the selected airline.
+You can select airlines to be displayed in the map by using the right menu.
+The top part of the menu displays the current selected airlines, clicking on them will rotate the earth to better display the cities served by the selected airline.

-You can also zoom-in and hover the cities to see what city is served by a specific airline.
+You can also zoom-in and hover the cities to see more information about them.

 ![World Flights Picking](/assets/img/worldflights.picking.png)